Columbian Quincentenary Collection

 Christopher Columbus Quincentennial Jubilee Commission (CCQJC): The CCQJC was a Washington organization that dealt with preparing for the 500th anniversary of the Columbus voyage.
 Documents within this subseries state that the CCQJC was "a microcosm of the cultural and ethno-political tensions surrounding the Quincentenary."
 The bulk of these files contain the minutes and agendas for the many meetings of the CCQJC, as well as final reports, proposals, correspondence and memos.

-Malcolm Richardson: Richardson was a member of the board of the National Endowment for the Humanities and served on the Christopher Columbus Quincentennial Jubilee Commission (CCQJC).
+Malcolm Richardson: Richardson was a member National Endowment for the Humanities professional staff and served as an NEH's representative to the Christopher Columbus Quincentennial Jubilee Commission (CCQJC).
 He was, thus, deeply involved in Quincentennial activities on both a planning level and on a funding level.
 In addition, he recognized the cultural implications of the Quincentennial celebrations and early on, began collecting material from a variety of sources to document the event.
 This series includes his collection of Quincentennial materials, most of which concern exhibits held in the different states and abroad.
 Additional material includes: teaching or educational materials, correspondence, conferences, press coverage, book reviews and excerpts, ephemera, post-quincentenary thoughts and activities, and official CCQJC and National Endowment for the Humanities files.
 Subseries include States, Countries, Education, Correspondence, General Exhibitions, Conferences, Press Coverage and Book Excerpts, Christopher Columbus Quincentenary Jubilee (CCJC), National Endowment for the Humanities, Reviews/Post-Quincentennial Material.

 Helen Nader: This series was compiled by Helen Nader, a history professor at Indiana University, who set up a planning conference for the quincentennial.She initially requested NEH funding and contacted potential speakers for the Research Planning Conference that was to be held from October 21-23, 1983 at Indiana University in Bloomington.
 The in-house title for this project was the "American 500."
 When NEH rejected the proposal, modified plans were underway for a more limited Research Planning Conference to be held September 28-30, 1984.
 This 1984 conference is also referred to as the Wingspread Conference, as it was held at the Johnson's Foundation's Wingspread Conference Center near Racine, Wisconsin.
 Plans to publish a volume of the conference proceedings in 1985-86 never reached fruition.
 In addition to proposal drafts and budgets, related newsletters and conferences, and extensive correspondence (1981-1986), this series also includes the Wingspread session transcripts and audio tapes of the conference proceedings.
 Cassette tapes of the conference are located in Box 50; master reel to reel tapes are located in the CSWR vault.